 Changing The Pitch With A Capo

-If you shift two frets, it will provide an entire step change, such that a C will make a sound similar to a D. You can put the capo anywhere to change the key of the song or the pitch you play.
+If you shift two frets, it will provide an entire step change, such that a C will make a sound similar to a D. You can put it anywhere to change the key of the song or the pitch you play.

 A great way to learn how to transpose a capo is to play around, listen to the notes, and take a lesson or two!
 It’s a great tool that lets you move your nuts to play familiar songs and chords in different keys.

 It won’t be a substitute for mastering new chords.
-But it will help you relish your ukulele more, especially when getting together with others and wishing to play in a different key.
+But it will help you relish your instrument more, especially when getting together with others and wishing to play in a different key.

 Conclusion